seusupphea42196/myproject/README.md

-Road tolls, known as turnpikes, were introduced in the 18th century to fund road maintenance and construction, with travelers required to pay fees at toll gates along designated routes.
+The expansion of colonial empires in the 19th century spurred road construction in colonies and territories, often to facilitate the extraction of natural resources and the movement of troops and supplies.